 Maybe you were not aware that most of our consumption water comes from Lower Saxony, and if you did know, perhaps you have not considered the potential water conflicts between local agriculture in Northern Germany and urban consumption in Hamburg.

 An increased irrigation demand puts additional pressure on the groundwater resources that are not only for farmers to sprinkle their fields, but for us to drink and cook.
 The future scenarios illustrated in this research show not only an increment in water demand for agriculture, but according to other studies in the regions (please refer to the Project KLIMZUG-NORD), also the risks food production faces without irrigation.

 Indubitably, irrigation technology investments are part of the solution in order to improve application efficiency.
 The Government is preparing a budget of 3 Million Euros for water management under drought conditions like the ones we experience currently.

 According to a Statista Report from 2018, the Hamburg federal state had the highest per capita water consumption with an average of about 140 litres.
 On the other hand, Lower Saxony was in place number six.

-Climate Change represents a challenge for all sectors in society, yet as common citizens we should remain active and participate in decisions related to climate adaptation policies and expenditures.
+Climate Change represents a challenge for all sectors of society, yet as common citizens, we should remain active and participate in decisions related to climate adaptation policies and expenditures.
 Though the agricultural sector could seem far away to us, the same water sources are to grow those potatoes from the ‘Heide’ and to clean and cook them in the comfort of our kitchen.

 Interesting article about drought and deployments on groundwater in Lower Saxony (in German): https://www.ndr.de/nachrichten/niedersachsen/Grundwasser-wird-in-vielen-Regionen-knapp,weltduerretag100.html